 - Battersea Park, Abbotsford: With a waterfront backdrop, the playground is set back just far enough from the water.
 There are slides and swings, with soft fall ground and shade sails.
 Nearby is a covered picnic table and bubbler.

-The Chiswick Wharf is open again after a recent upgrade (mid 2017).
+The Chiswick Wharf was upgraded in mid 2017.
 And is now pram and wheelchair friendly.

 - Chiswick Baths: The baths are a free, netted, unpatrolled swimming spot about 25m long and 10m wide.
 At low tide, there is a small beach area for the kids to play in the sand.